Gleaming the Cube: Plot

 Brian Kelly is an unmotivated high school student in Orange County, California.
 An avid skateboarder, Brian is frequently at odds with his parents for his increasingly reckless behavior, which has landed him in jail on more than one occasion.
 The only person in the family Brian can relate to is his adopted Vietnamese brother Vinh, who works as a shipping clerk for the Vietnamese Anti-Communist Relief Fund (VACRF), an organization which sends medical supplies to Vietnam.

 When Vinh discovers a suspicious inaccuracy in VACRF's shipping records, he brings it to his boss Colonel Trac, who fires Vinh when he tries to investigate.
 Undeterred, Vinh sneaks into Westpac Medical Supplies, the warehouse handling VACRF's shipping, but is apprehended by owner Ed Lawndale.
 Vinh is interrogated by Lawndale and Bobby Nguyen, another of Colonel Trac's employees, at a motel.
 When Colonel Trac arrives, it is revealed that he and Lawndale are conspirators in a scheme to smuggle illegal weapons to Vietnam.
 Convinced that Vinh poses no threat to their operation, Trac intends to set him free, but Vinh is accidentally strangled to death by Nguyen.
 They hang Vinh's body from a noose, so the police deem it a suicide.

 After the funeral, Brian finds the list of medical supplies Vinh was investigating, written in Vietnamese.
 Looking for someone to translate it, he encounters Bobby Nguyen who starts to follow him.
-Brian sneaks into the backseat of Nguyen’s car and witnesses a meeting with Trac and Lawndale, in which Nguyen demands $50,000 and a ticket to Bangkok at gunpoint, but a struggle ensues and Lawndale kills Nguyen.
+Brian sneaks into the backseat of Nguyen’s car and witnesses a meeting with Trac and Lawndale; Nguyen demands $50,000 and a ticket to Bangkok at gunpoint, but a struggle ensues and Lawndale kills Nguyen.
 Brian flees to notify the police, but they find no trace of the crime and later learn that Nguyen supposedly arrived in Thailand.
 Brian tries to convince Detective Al Lucero that his brother did not commit suicide.
 While skeptical, Lucero offers to look into it.